V3ness/PF2223-Assignment/PART1.md

 1. The rows and columns must be odd number when the player chooses to change the gameboard dimensions.
 2. The row and column number are displayed correctly.
-3. Number of zombie cannot be less than 0 and exceed 9.
+3. Number of zombie cannot be less than 0 or exceed 9.
 4. Created a randomiser to randomise game objects.
 5. Created game board with 2D vector to display game objects.
 6. Created both alien and multiple zombies basic attributes (Hp, Atk, Range).